Overview

 UIX provides a way to write app plugins in the form of DATEX Plugins and use them in app.dx files.
 App plugins are always called before the UIX app is started.

-An example for an app plugin is the Git Deploy Plugin which is available per default in any UIX app.
+An example of an app plugin is the Git Deploy Plugin, which is included in any UIX app.

 Using plugins